 Cost-effective fibre composites

-Therefore, low-cost CMCs are also being developed at the Fraunhofer Centre for High Temperature Lightweight Construction HTL.
+Therefore, low-cost CMCs are also being developed at Fraunhofer-Center HTL.
 They use glass or basalt fibres, which are one to two orders of magnitude cheaper than ceramic reinforcing fibres.
 However, the maximum application temperature of these new CMCs is limited to temperatures of approx. 900°C to 1000°C.

 When processing the reinforcing fibres into CMCs, cost-effective automated processes must be used consistently in order to limit the manufacturing costs.
 Coating of the fibres is carried out in a fast dipping process, fibre preforms are produced with modern textile machines and impregnation with the ceramic matrix is carried out via roll-to-roll processes.
 The latter provide flexible prepregs that can be cut, laminated and shaped using standard industrial processes.